 - Unexplained mood changes

-Contact The Lakewood Nursing Home Abuse Lawyers Of The Law Offices of Sandra Diaz PC
+Contact the Long Beach Nursing Home Abuse Lawyers Of The Law Offices of Sandra Diaz PC

 At The Law Offices of Sandra Diaz PC, we want to help you seek justice against any nursing home employee who has been abusing your loved one.
 Employing the services of experienced elder law attorney Sandra Diaz can be critical to not only receiving justice, but also receiving the monetary compensation your family deserves.
 It can also serve as a deterrent to other individuals who may be inclined to abuse an elderly patient under their care.